“A DNA sequencing technique is a molecular genetic tool used to determine the sequence of DNA.”

-Prepare the reaction mixture as given into table 2 above.
-Once the reaction is prepared, put in the thermocycler for amplification as followed by table 3.
+Prepare the reaction mixture as given in table 2 above.
+Once the reaction is prepared, put it in the thermocycler for amplification as followed by table 3.

 Once the amplification is done, now purify the amplicons using any of the given methods by the manufacturer.

-I strongly recommended using ethanol/EDTA precipitation method for purification of amplicons. amplicon purification is very crucial steps to remove all other unbounded dNTPs, enzyme and other buffer ingredients that might hinder in sequencing.
+I strongly recommended using the ethanol/EDTA precipitation method for the purification of amplicons. amplicon purification is a very crucial step to remove all other unbounded dNTPs, enzymes and other buffer ingredients that might hinder sequencing.

 After that, load the sample for capillary electrophoresis.